France halts Engie's U.S. LNG deal amid trade, environment disputes

 However, it also comes against a backdrop of broader trade disputes between Europe and the United States, with Paris and Washington engaging in retaliatory measures over plans to tax big digital companies, for instance.

-Engie's contract would be with NextDecade Corp NEXT.O, which is due to decide whether to go ahead with plans to build its proposed Rio Grande LNG export plant in Texas as it does the math on agreements with prospective customers.
+Engie’s contract would be with NextDecade Corp, which is due to decide whether to go ahead with plans to build its proposed Rio Grande LNG export plant in Texas as it tots up agreements with prospective customers.

 The project was “not aligned with France’s environmental project and environmental vision,” the source said, adding that the request had come from the economy ministry.

-The administration of U.S. President Donald Trump has touted LNG exports as “freedom gas,” as part of its so-called energy dominance policy seeking to maximize oil and gas exports while slashing environmental regulations.

-Jessica Szymanski, a spokeswoman at the U.S. Department of Energy said it would be “short-sighted and narrow-minded to delay LNG projects for political posturing.”
+Jessica Szymanski, a spokeswoman at the U.S. Department of Energy, which has touted LNG exports, said it would be “short-sighted and narrow-minded to delay LNG projects for political posturing.”
 Such a move “threatens to hinder the environmental progress we’ve made using American natural gas.”

 Looking ahead, however, analysts said a victory by Democratic presidential candidate Joe Biden in the Nov.
 3 U.S. election would increase the odds of a deal between Engie and NextDecade.
 Biden, should he win, is expected to bring tough new regulations on energy industry emissions, which might ease concerns of French regulators and others.